dividedmind/statistics-done-wrong/significant-differences.rst

 *An Introduction to Error Analysis*, teach students to judge by eye, hardly mentioning formal hypothesis tests at all.

+There is exactly one situation when visually checking confidence intervals
-There are, of course, formal statistical procedures which generate confidence intervals which *can* be compared by eye, and even correct for :ref:`multiple comparisons <multiple-comparisons>` automatically.
-For example, Gabriel comparison intervals are easily interpreted by eye.\ :cite:p:`Gabriel:1978fp`
+works: when comparing the confidence interval against a fixed value, rather than another confidence interval.
+If you want to know if a number is plausibly zero or not, you may check to see if its confidence interval overlaps with zero.
+There are, of course, formal statistical procedures which generate confidence intervals which *can* be checked for overlap by eye, and even correct for :ref:`multiple comparisons <multiple-comparisons>` automatically.
+For example, Gabriel comparison intervals are easily interpreted by eye.\
+:cite:p:`Gabriel:1978fp`

 Overlapping confidence intervals do not mean two values are not significantly different.
 Similarly, separated standard error bars do not mean two values *are*